lpabon/kubeup/README.md

 socat TCP-LISTEN:6443,fork,reuseaddr TCP:<IP of master>:6443
 ```

-2. Edit the kubeconfig.conf generated and change the server ip from the VM's ip
+2. Edit the kubeconfig-k8s1.conf generated and change the server ip from the VM's ip
    to the ip of the host.